Tag Archives: Jane Fonda

 Book Club (2018), Diane Keaton, Andy Garcia

-My biggest issue with Book Club, besides Diane Keaton’s Character’s two annoying daughters has to be the way the whole thing, or at least the first half felt like a rehearsal rather than the finished product.
+My biggest issue with Book Club is Diane Keaton’s Character’s two annoying daughters.
+My next problem is how the film, at least the first half, felt much like a rehearsal rather than the main event.
 I say this particularly because the chemistry between the four friends is poor.
 I didn’t buy their connections.
 The rhythm of their conversations was off.
-The lines were sometimes not delivered in a way that rang true to my ears.
-Another thing I noticed is that Jane Fonda’s character seemed to be on a different level and not necessarily in a bad way.
-One might argue that her commitment to her character was on a level that the rest of the cast didn’t quite join her on and they should have.
+The lines were sometimes not delivered in a way that rang true.

 If I had to pick a favourite moment besides all the ones when I noticed Don Johnson’s character’s impeccable dress sense, it would be the one piece of moving dialogue that included the words ‘…love is just a word, until someone gives it meaning…

-Watch Book Club if you simply must.
+Watch Book Club, only if you simply must.

-Happy Film Loving
+Happy Film Loving,

 G